Canadian Confederation: Quebec Conference

-After returning home from the Charlottetown Conference, Macdonald asked Viscount Monck, the Governor-General of the Province of Canada to invite delegates from the three Maritime provinces and Newfoundland to a conference with United Canada delegates.
+After returning home from the Charlottetown Conference, Macdonald asked Viscount Monck, the governor general of the Province of Canada to invite delegates from the three Maritime provinces and Newfoundland to a conference with United Canada delegates.
 At the opening of the conference, a total of 33 delegates were included from the British North American Colonies, including Newfoundland, which had not participated in prior meetings.
 Monck obliged and the Conference went ahead at Quebec City in October 1864.

 The Conference began on October 10, 1864, on the site of present-day Montmorency Park.
 The Conference elected Étienne-Paschal Taché as its chairman, but it was dominated by Macdonald.
 Despite differences in the positions of some of the delegates on some issues, the Quebec Conference, following so swiftly on the success of the Charlottetown Conference, was infused with a determinative sense of purpose and nationalism.
 For the Reformers of Canada West, led by George Brown, the end of what they perceived as French-Canadian interference in local affairs was in sight.
 For Maritimers such as Tupper of Nova Scotia or Tilley of New Brunswick, horizons were suddenly broadened to take in much larger possibilities for trade and growth.

 On the issue of the Senate, the Maritime Provinces pressed for as much equality as possible.
-With the addition of Newfoundland to the Conference, the other three Maritime colonies did not wish to see the strength of their provinces in the upper chamber diluted by simply adding Newfoundland to the Atlantic category.
+With the addition of Newfoundland to the Conference, the three Maritime colonies did not wish to see the strength of their provinces in the upper chamber diluted by simply adding Newfoundland to the Atlantic category.
 It was the matter of the Senate that threatened to derail the entire proceedings.
 It was Macdonald who came up with the acceptable compromise of giving Newfoundland four senators of its own when it joined.

 The delegates from the Maritimes also raised an issue with respect to the level of government—federal or provincial—that would be given the powers not otherwise specifically defined.
 Macdonald, who was aiming for the strongest central government possible, insisted this was to be the central government, and in this, he was supported by, among others, Tupper.

-At the end of the Conference, it adopted the Seventy-two Resolutions which would form the basis of a scheduled future conference.
+At the end of the Conference, it adopted the "seventy-two resolutions" which would form the basis of a scheduled future conference.
 The Conference adjourned on October 27.

 Prince Edward Island emerged disappointed from the Quebec Conference.
 It did not receive support for a guarantee of six members in the proposed House of Commons, and was denied an appropriation of $200,000 it felt had been offered at Charlottetown to assist in buying out the holdings of absentee landlords.